wp-plugins/front-end-pm/readme.txt

 * There are two types of sidebar widget.
 * Users can select whether or not they want to receive messages
 * Users can select whether or not they want to be notified by email when they receive a new message.
+* Users can select whether or not they want to be notified by email when a new announcement is published.

 **Translation**